Bike and Barge

 Overnight accommodation is provided aboard a riverboat, a real floating hotel ready to follow you during the biking stages and welcome you aboard in the evening.
 The atmosphere is comfortable and is designed down to the smallest detail to ensure that you have an unforgettable stay.
 At dinner and in moments of relaxation, the chefs and crew treat you to a feast of flavors and aromas.
 The boat's cabins have private bathrooms and air conditioning.

-Individual arrival in Lagny-sur-Marne and embarkation at 11 a.m.
+Individual arrival in Paris and embarkation at 2 p.m.

-3. Cycling along the Marne Valley, amid the rhythms of the Middle Ages
+4° Cycling along the Marne Valley, amid the rhythms of the Middle Ages, to Jouarre

 The boat will be moored in La Ferté-sous-Jouarre or a nearby village.